lsulibraries/LDL_manual_build/README.md

 #### 2. Run with systemd:
 - ```sudo systemctl start alpaca```

+### IMPORTANT - Alpaca integration with Workbench:
+- As of now Alpaca integrates with workbench on indexing new content to fedora resource and triplestore
+- It wont integrate with Workbench on handeling Derivitive when media created with Workbench, For now to do this we may need to:
+  - Index media to fedora manually under content/media and start action to index media to fedora and triplestore
+  - And we need to start action for create derivitives manualy under Content page
+  -
 ### Extra notes:
 - **Configuration:**
   - If we are installing everything on the same server, the provided example properties should be fine as-is.
 Simply rename the file to alpaca.properties and run the command mentioned above.